seoyounglee9701/ISTP/README.md

-# TPSI (Trajecroy Prediction with State Encoder in Interaction scenario)
+# ISTP (Interaction Scenario Trajectory Prediction with State Encoder)

 ## Setup
 All code was developed and tested on Ubuntu 20.04 wuth python 3.7 and PyTorch 1.13.0.